d4r1091/on-demand-delivery-fastlane-slack/Delivery.md

 - User Defined build settings
 - Plist file (less secure)

-In this tutorial (as we _talk_ with one Fabric instance only) we will store them into the root .env file
+In this tutorial (as we _interface_ our projects with one Fabric organisation only) we will store them into the root .env file

 ```
 desc 'Submits a newly packaged app to to Fabric'